Productive Maintenance Procedures

 Course Content & Outline

-• Defining what productive maintenance procedures are, its necessity and importance within an organisation.
+• Defining what productive maintenance procedures are, their necessity and their importance within an organisation.

 • Understanding what internal and external factors may influence the machine and employee productivity.

-• Describing what total productive maintenance is and its history within the industry.
+• Describe what total productive maintenance is and what its history is within the industry.

 • Exploring the history of TPM and how it has evolved from its creation.